ChristianRiesen/thedivision.rocks/README.md

 ### Welcome, Agent!
 `this repository contains the files which are needed to build the thedivision.rocks website`

-  The Website provides a curated list of useful links for new agents as well as for veterans
+  The Website provides a curated list of useful links for new agents as well as for experts

 #### How-to build